• Skip to main content

 Reduce oven setting to 375°.
 While the pie crust cools, it is time to make the sugar cream custard filling.
 This only takes about 10 minutes.

-Prepare the Custard Filling
+2 - Make the Custard Filling

 In a medium-sized saucepan, pour in the granulated white sugar & cornstarch.
 Whisk in the half & half (or 1 cup heavy cream & 1 cup whole milk) until smooth.
-Over medium-high heat, bring to a boil while whisking occasionally to ensure it doesn't burn or clump.
-This should take about 6-8 minutes.

 Landon pouring half and half into the pot.